keltoskytoi/Multispectral_Image_Processing/README.md

 # Multispectral_Image_Processing
-This is the code for the chapter "Creating RGB and multispectral indices using UAS-derived imagery".
+This is the code for the chapter "Identifying burial mounds and enclosures using RGB and multispectral indices derived from UAS imagery".

 For the installation of R, RStudio and the packages needed to complete this project please see the wiki!